 CARES Act Eligibility

-- You must be currently enrolled in the spring 2020 semester as either a full- or part-time student.
+- You must be currently enrolled as either a full- or part-time student.

 - You must be FAFSA eligible (Pell grants/Title IV).